FAQs

 What kind of dogs do you have?

-Alpine currently has 107 Alaskan and Siberian Huskies ranging in age from puppies to 15 years.
+Alpine currently has about 120 Alaskan Huskies ranging in age from puppies to 12 years.
 We let the dogs run as long as they love it.
 They tell us when that desire is no longer there.
 When we retire dogs, we find good homes that will give them the comfy retirement and love they deserve.
 If we cannot find the right home, they stay with us.

 Do the dogs get cold?